decentraland/documentation/content/creator/scenes/3d-essentials/entity-positioning.md

 ```

 {{< hint warning >}}
-**📔 Note**   To set an entity as a child of `Attachable.FIRST_PERSON_CAMERA` or `Attachable.AVATAR`, you need to first add the entity to the engine.
+**📔 Note**:  To set an entity as a child of `Attachable.FIRST_PERSON_CAMERA` or `Attachable.AVATAR`, you need to first add the entity to the engine.
 If you attempt to set the entity as child of the player _before_ adding it to the engine, it will raise an error.
 {{< /hint >}}

 Both `Attachable.FIRST_PERSON_CAMERA` and `Attachable.AVATAR` behave similarly, but have subtle differences: